 The duties of Inuit special constables in the era also narrowed from general guide and aide to the important role of translator and intercultural mediator.
 The goal of the RCMP was in many ways a cultural one, helping Inuit to shift from one cultural legal framework to another.
 Despite this, the force's central responsibility to accurately convey information between the government and Inuit was passed on to Inuit special constables because the RCMP did not deem learning Inuktitut to be necessary, and so it was acquired informally at the officer's discretion, if at all.
-Retired RCMP officers who had served in the Arctic considered the lack of language training was a serious problem for them.
 In any case, pressure was placed on Inuit special constables to be translators, both linguistic and cultural, for the RCMP.
-As Mosha Akavak told the QTC in 2008, part of his father's role as a special constable was "to try to inform the people of Kimmirut about what the RCMP was doing in the area."57 Inuit special constables were vulnerable in the community because of this role as cultural intermediary, and sometimes ostracized for their involvement with RCMP; as one government memo states, Inuit "who actively aid the Police are viewed with disfavour" by other Inuit.
+As Mosha Akavak told the QTC, part of his father's role as a special constable was "to try to inform the people of Kimmirut about what the RCMP was doing in the area."
+Inuit special constables were vulnerable in the community because of this role as cultural intermediary, and sometimes ostracized for their involvement with RCMP.

-The quality of translations provided by Inuit varied, since they too received little formal training.
-Mosha Akavak explained to the QTC that his father was not an official interpreter.
+The quality of translations provided by Inuit varied since they, too, received little formal training.
+Mosha Akavak spoke to the QTC about his father:

+[He] was not an official interpreter.
 He only spoke a little bit of English but he could understand.
 And I remember him doing that, interpreting.
 For more technical messages that were to be conveyed to the people they had interpreters like store clerks or ministers.
 When there was a good interpreter available, they would use interpreters.
 My father was not an official interpreter.
-My mother understood more English than my father. ...
+My mother understood more English than my father ...
 My mother used to help with interpretation.
-58

-The quality of interpretation, translation and therefore intercultural communication varied widely in different communities and over time, translators were often faced with trying to translate terms that had no equivalent expressions in the other language.
-For example, even in 2012 there was no Inuktitut word or expression meaning "quilty" or "not guilty."
-Ejesiak Padluq told the QTC in 2008 that one Inuk special constable he remembered from his youth was a "very bad interpreter and wouldn't really relay information."59 The opportunities for special constables to miss intentions or meanings were plentiful in contexts where rules were never properly translated and regulations and expectations of government and police changed quickly.
+Ejesiak Padluq told the QTC that one Inuit special constable he remembered from his youth was a "very bad interpreter and wouldn't really relay information."
+The quality of interpretation, translation, and therefore intercultural communication varied widely in different communities and over time, and translators were often faced with trying to translate terms that had no equivalent expressions in the other language.
+For example, even in 2012 there was no Inuktitut word or expression meaning "guilty" or "not guilty."

-Lack of institutional support for translation training for either Inuit special constables or RCMP severely impeded the force's performance in the Qikiqtani Region, although individual RCMP officers did not always realize the extent of this impediment.
+Lack of institutional support for translation training for either Inuit special constables or RCMP severely impeded the force's performance in Qikiqtaaluk, although individual RCMP officers did not always realize the extent of this impediment.
 Other times, the RCMP blamed their interpreters, whether trained or informal, for any miscommunications.
+The RCMP and Inuit Sled Dogs report states: